lukebarton/curriculum-vitae/README.markdown

 _June 2010 – October 2011_

 Guardian Star are a start-up aiming to offer a unique web and mobile based support product for those undertaking activities which put them at risk, such as dating or outdoor pursuits such as hiking, climbing or mountain biking.
-The service requires users to register their itinerary with us so that in the event something untoward occurs; we have the information at our fingertips to provide to the relevant emergency services.
-As a key part of our service, it contacts the user to ensure their safety after their event.
+The service requires users to register their itinerary with the service so that in the event something untoward occurs; Guardian Star has the information at their fingertips to provide to the relevant emergency services.
+As a key part of the service, it contacts the user to ensure their safety after their event.

 As technical director I was responsible for the technical operations, from web application development to the provision of phone systems.